 Graffiti writer, street artist, designer

 Tomáš Junker's discipline may be a little unusual - under the name Pauser, he creates graffiti artworks.
 His artworks decorate many cities, both in Czechia and abroad.
-His work is easily recognisable: it's full of colors, symbols, and hidden meanings.
+His work is easily recognizable: it's full of colors, symbols, and hidden meanings

 A: Please, tell us a bit more about yourself.
 What brought you to art?